 Lateral epicondylitis, or tennis elbow, involves the muscles and tendons of one’s forearm.
-Your forearm muscles extend your wrist and fingers.
-Your forearm tendons, known as extensors, attach the muscles to bone.
+Your forearm muscles extend your wrist and fingers, and your forearm tendons, known as extensors, attach the muscles to bone.
 They attach over the lateral epicondyle.
 The tendon usually associated with tennis elbow is termed the Extensor Carpi Radialis Brevis (ECRB).

 Cause of tennis elbow

-• Overuse – In the event the ECRB is weakened from overuse, microscopic tears form along the tendon where it attaches on the lateral epicondyle.
+Overuse – In the event the ECRB, it weakens from overuse, and microscopic tears form along the tendon where it attaches on the lateral epicondyle.
 This results in inflammation and pain.
-The ECRB can also be at increased risk for damage due to its position.
-As the elbow bends and straightens, the muscle rubs against bony bumps.
-This tends to wear out the muscle eventually.
+The ECRB can also be at an increased risk for damage due to its position.
+As the elbow bends and straightens, the muscle rubs against bony bumps and this tends to wear out the muscle eventually.

 Symptoms of tennis elbow

-The signs and symptoms of tennis elbow develop gradually.
-Typically, the pain begins as mild and slowly worsens over weeks and months.
-There is usually no specific injury linked to the beginning of symptoms.
+The signs and symptoms of tennis elbow develop gradually and typically, the pain begins as mild and slowly worsens over weeks and months.
+Meanwhile, there is usually no specific injury linked to the beginning of symptoms.
 Common indications of tennis elbow include:

-• Burning sensation or pain over the outer portion of your elbow
+Burning sensation or pain over the outer part of your elbow

-• The symptoms are frequently worsened with forearm activity, for instance holding a racquet, turning a wrench, or shaking hands.
-Your dominant arm is more than often affected; however both of your arms may be affected.
+The symptoms can worsen with forearm activity, for instance, holding a racquet, turning a wrench, or even shaking hands.

+Tennis elbow is often chronic, lasting for several months.
+It sometimes gets better on its own within 6 months to 2 years.
 Approximately 80% to 95% of patients have success with nonsurgical treatment.
-The following treatment options include:
+The following below are some treatment options:

-• Rest.
+Rest.
 The initial step toward recovery would be to provide your arm with proper rest.
-Consequently, you’ll need to stop involvement in sports or heavy work activities for a few weeks.
+Meanwhile, you’ll need to stop involvement in sports or heavy work activities for a few weeks.

-• Physical therapy.
+Physical therapy.
 Specific exercises are useful for strengthening the muscles of the forearm.
-Your chiropractor could also perform ultrasound, muscle-stimulating methods or cross-friction to improve muscle healing.
+Your chiropractor could also perform an ultrasound, muscle-stimulating methods or cross-friction to improve muscle healing.

-• Brace.
-Utilizing a brace centered across the back of the forearm may also be helpful in relieving the symptoms of tennis elbow.
+Brace.
+Utilizing a brace centered across the back of the forearm can also help in relieving the symptoms of tennis elbow.
 This will reduce symptoms by resting the muscles and tendons.